 - BHF plans to organize with SMRU an annual forum on health issues relevant to organisations working with the border population, as well as monthly public seminar at the Borderline premises in Mae Sot

-Professor Francois Nosten, Director of SMRU and his team (BHF Board of Committee) have worked in collaboration with Thai Public Health, local leaders and migrant population to develop better access to quality healthcare.
+Professor Francois Nosten, Director of SMRU and his team (Board and Advisors) have worked in collaboration with Thai Public Health, local leaders and migrant population to develop better access to quality healthcare.